Chandanps/trackPro/README.md

 It also helps in the easy allocation of marks during various phases of the project.
 The whole final year project processes are automated using this app.

-Add your own google-plist file.
+Add your own GoogleService-Info.plist file from firebase.
 Open the .xcworkspace file using XCode.
 Finally run the project.